ajtvz/ai-sre-project/README.txt

 • Reads logs from host
 • Parses each line into structured JSON with line number and message
 • Flags anomalies using Isolation Forest based on line length
-• Detects OS and displays log file path in output
 • Outputs:
   - `logs/parsed.json`
   - `logs/anomalies.json`